nterreri/thesis/report/main.md

 #### ChatScript

-ChatScript is in many ways similar to RiveScript in that it instead of extending XML it wishes to have a very easy to read syntax.
+ChatScript is in many ways similar to RiveScript in that it instead of extending XML it wishes to have a very easy to read syntax (Wilcox, 2011; Wilcox, 2016).
 In ChatScript, it is possible to define "concepts" like RiveScript "arrays".
 ChatScript also is also integrated in WordNet: a lexical database for the English language that primarily models synonimity and hyponimity between English words (Fellbaum, 2005).